What would you like your loved ones to do with your body after you die?

 Moreover, the fact remains that even the bodies of those first believers who were buried have long turned to dust.
 Clearly, the God who created us from the dust could do the same again, and there is no reason to think the same would not be true for those turned to ash instead.

+What does the Bible say about cremation?
 Is cremation a sin?

 Ultimately, while Scripture offers more support for burial than cremation, the vast majority of it comes from tradition rather than timeless mandates.
 As such, the question of cremation is perhaps akin to circumcision in how it should be viewed by believers today.